Miss Universe Saint Lucia

 The Miss Saint Lucia or Miss Saint Lucia Universe is a national Beauty pageant in Saint Lucia where the winner is sent to Miss Universe.
-The current Miss Saint Lucia 2023 is Earlyca Frederick of Choiseul, who represented Saint Lucia at Miss Universe 2023 in El Salvador on November 18, 2023.
+Miss Saint Lucia 2023 is Earlyca Frederick of Choiseul, who represented Saint Lucia at Miss Universe 2023 in El Salvador on November 18, 2023.

+Saffron Gilbert-Kaluba, an entrepreneur named in the Forbes 30 under 30, was among the delegates in the Miss Universe Saint Lucia 2025 edition.

 History

 Saint Lucia owned national winner in 1975 when Sophia St. Omer crowned as the first Miss Saint Lucia winner in history.
 Under the Ministry of Tourism Saint Lucia, in 1977 the Miss Saint Lucia Organization sent the winner to Miss Universe 1977.

 The Miss Saint Lucia Organization deeply holds empowerment programs during years: